vermont42/ProgrammaticLayout/README.md

 }
 ```

-// 1: This is an implementation of a selector that should fire when a `UIButton` is tapped.
+// 1: This is an implementation of a selector that fires when the user taps a `UIButton`.
 The `@objc` keyword is required to expose the implementation to the Objective-C runtime.

 On an illustrative note, here is the implementation of a selector for a `UISegmentedControl` in [Conjugar](https://github.com/vermont42/Conjugar/blob/master/Conjugar/BrowseVerbsVC.swift):